teamniteo/handbook/WORK_PROCESS.md

 Sometimes the result of a User Story is an agreement that we should do a certain task periodically, over a longer period of time.
 Such tasks are created in whichever repo is the most appropriate and labeled with [Ongoing](#label_ongoing) label.

-## Sprint Timeline

-Our sprints are two weeks long.
-They start on a Wednesday 10am CEST with the **Sprint Planning** meeting.
-They end on a Tuesday two weeks later with **Sprint Review** and **Sprint Retrospective** meetings held at 10am CEST.

-On the Wednesday in the middle of the sprint we hold the <a name="product_backlog_refinement_meeting"></a>**Product Backlog Refinement** meeting at 10am CEST.

-All other days we hold the Daily Standup meeting at 10am CEST.

 ## Issue Labels

 We use the following labels across all our repos: